vicapow/flow-no-lint-third-party/README.md

-# Demostrate how to add additional lint checks while dealing with dependencies.
+# Demostrates an apparent issue with files configured as declaration still emitting errors

 to reproduce, install dependencies.